mdda/mdda.github.io/_posts/AI/2016-08-22-consciousness-and-the-social-machine.md

 This short post summarizes the Attention Schema theory, puts it in an up-to-date machine learning context, and discusses some practical issues of conscious machines.

-Keywords: consciousness, attention schema, awareness, chatbots
+*  Keywords: consciousness, attention schema, awareness, chatbots

 ##  Introduction

-The essence of Attention Schema theory is that "awareness is a description of attention" (Further background for the theory, and comparisons to a number of contrasting theories of consciousness, are presented in Graziano's 2013 book.)
+The essence of Attention Schema theory is that "awareness is a description of attention" (naturally, the is much more background for the theory, and comparisons to a number of contrasting theories of consciousness, in [Graziano's 2013 book](https://www.amazon.com/Consciousness-Social-Brain-Michael-Graziano/dp/0199928649).)
 As a concrete example, we can describe how a brain can be 'aware' of an apple using several functional steps :

-*  Input - pixels representing the visual input field including the apple;
+*  *Input* - pixels representing the visual input field including the apple;

-*  Attention - identifying the outline of recognisable objects in the image;
+*  *Attention* - identifying the outline of recognisable objects in the image;

-*  Recognition - after some processing, activating an 'apple' label;
+*  *Recognition* - after some processing, activating an 'apple' label;

-*  Context - every activation can be embellished with additional context (previous experiences, for instance);
+*  *Context* - every activation can be embellished with additional context (previous experiences, for instance);

-*  Attention Schema - a model of the brain's pattern of attention to represent what it is currently aware of; and
+*  *Attention Schema* - a model of the brain's pattern of attention to represent what it is currently aware of; and

-*  Responsiveness - querying the Attention Schema to respond to questions, or direct further actions, etc
+*  *Responsiveness* - querying the Attention Schema to respond to questions, or direct further actions, etc.

-Of course, the crucial step above is knowning the form of the Attention Schema model.
+Of course, the crucial step above is knowing the form of the Attention Schema model.
 Importantly, though, many of this model's properties can be deduced from considering what human brains require for social interaction.
 As a social animal, humans have gained significant adaptive advantage from being able to model the attention and motivation of other humans (an "Other Model").
 And this mechanism can be applied (at an even higher resolution) in modelling the state of the self (the "Self Model").
 Having a Self Model is also an adaptive advantage, since it can be used for higher-order planning, for instance.

 Different from other frameworks, this Self Model does not create awareness